SMALL BUSINESS LEADER

 FIGHTING FOR REFORM

-As the First Vice-Chair of the House Education and Public Works Committee, I am in a leadership role, which allows me to work for higher standards and greater accountability for schools.
+As the Chair of the House Education k-12 Sub-Committee, I am in a leadership role, which allows me to work for higher standards and greater accountability for schools.
 While helping move education legislation through the House, I have also directly sponsored several education reform bills which have passed, including:

 * Established accountability models for local school districts.

 * Required school districts to establish better fiscal management practices.